elidapoo/Brain_bundle_simulator/README.md

-# Brain Fiber Bundle Simulator
+# PhyberSIM: Brain Fiber Bundle Simulator

 ## Overview
 This code implements a brain fiber bundle simulator using spline curves for fiber representation.

 ## Prerequisites
 - The code has been executed on both Windows and Ubuntu platforms.
-- Tested on Python 3.9 and 3.11 versions.
+- Tested on Python 3.9.

 ## Code Dependencies
 To use the code, install the following libraries: